Maryam-Haghani/NEFFy/README.md

 For more details, please refer to the [neff documentation](https://maryam-haghani.github.io/Neffy/neff_computation.html).

 ### 2. MSA File Conversion
-The MSA file conversion allows you to convert MSA files between different supported formats. <br />
+The MSA file conversion allows you to convert MSA files between different supported formats. <br/>
-All you need is to use the ./converter program and specify the input and output files with their formats, and the tool will perform the conversion accordingly.
+All you need is to use the _converter_ program and specify the input and output files with their formats, and the tool will perform the conversion accordingly.

 #### Flags:
 The code accepts the following command-line flags: